jixjia/databricks-workspace-migration/README.md

 1. **Local Path** path for your artifacts on local drive

 ### upload.py
-Upload artifacts to destination workspace from your local drive
+Upload artifacts to destination workspace from your local drive: `python upload.py`

 ### download.py
-Download artifacts from source workspace to your local drive
+Download artifacts from source workspace to your local drive: `python download.py`